tari-project/tari-dot-com/_lessons/setting-up-development-environment.md

 * The owner should be your GitHub username
 * The repo name will be automatically filled in based on the repo name from the existing project.
 Leave it as is.
 * You can provide a description of the project.
 Descriptions and comments are a good habit to get into, so fill this out with a suitable description.
-* Make sure the Copy the main branch only option is checked.
-If you uncheck the option, you will copy all available branches from the existing repo, which will make things difficult to manage.
+* Make sure the **Copy the main branch only** option is checked.
+If you uncheck the option, you will copy all available branches from the existing repo.

-Click the Create fork button to continue.
+Click the **Create fork button** to continue.

 Once you’ve done so, there’ll be a brief delay while GitHub creates the fork, then you’ll be redirected to the new fork’s home page.
 Look at the top-left corner, and you should see something that reads [Your Username]/[Your Repo Name].
 This is a good way to check that you are on the right repo.
 Additionally, you’ll see a message under the repo that reads, “forked from tari-project/universe” and is a quick indicator that you’re on your fork.

-## Step 5 - Setting up your GitHub credentials in VS Code
-To simplify the process of working with your GitHub repositories, you should set up your GitHub username and password in git.
-This can be done from the terminal/command line in your operating system or via VS Code’s terminal.
-We’ll use the VS Code terminal for this guide.

-In VS Code, click on the Terminal menu and select “New Terminal”.
-Next, enter the following commands, replacing the text inside the quotation marks with your details:

-Git config –global user.email “youremail@example.com”
-Git config –global user.name “YourUsername”

-To confirm that it’s working, you can use “git config –global –list” to check if your credentials are listed.

 ## Step 6 - Cloning your repository in VS Code
 Okay, so now that we have your GitHub credentials set up and available for VS Code, we’ll create a local repository - essentially a local version of the repo we created in GitHub - by cloning it.